JordanDotPy/BiasNewsDetector/README.md

 13 hours on frontend devleopment
 2 hours on Docker initalization
-30 hours on SpaCy model/rule-based system development
+30 hours on SpaCy model/rule-based system development (refrence of work can be found within the link of my contributions that the GitHub repository tracked from commits).

 Cole Hutchins
 15 hours on researching and studying ideas and tools mentioned in academic papers